Anjali-Punit/SafeFleetMonitor/README.md

  - Firebase or AWS SNS sends a message to the company

  -In real implementation, you'd pull speed data via GPS or AAOS Vehicle APIs.

+### 8. Updated Plan for Real Device Testing (AAOS):
+We'll modify SpeedMonitorService to:

+Check if Car and CarPropertyManager are available.

+If yes, use PERF_VEHICLE_SPEED.

+Else, fallback to GPS-based speed (optional fallback).